7 min read

 Where The Number Came From

-Suddenly everyone was trying to identify these 200 factors.
-Lists were published.
-Debates raged about what belonged on them.
-The number became sacred, as if Google had carved it in stone tablets and delivered it from the mountain.
+The SEO industry seized on it like scripture, and suddenly everyone was trying to identify these 200 factors, and lists were published, and debates raged about what belonged on them, and the number became sacred, as if Google had carved it in stone tablets and delivered it from the mountain accompanied by lightning and trumpet blasts.

 The Absurdity of Factor Lists